 Not only are these some of the right things to do, but business families have also recognized the commercial imperative of ESG.
 Concrete strategies and actions around environmental, social and business oversight concerns are fast becoming competitive factors that are affecting many companies’ ability to win new business.
 This new competitive reality was reinforced to me recently by the executive of a family-owned construction firm who described how his firm had lost a tender bid to a key competitor specifically because their company had a more embedded ESG strategy.

-Advancing the ESG agenda – two questions to consider
+Advancing the ESG agenda

 The urgent need to achieve greater sustainability in the world and in many businesses is putting ESG at the centre of the impetus for change.
 It is also helping to create the imperative for a new kind of leadership that focuses on the sustainability of the strategies that businesses adopt and the impact of their collective actions.